mattm1346/Rock-Paper-Scissors/README.md

 This is a Rock, Paper Scissors game but with a twist!
 This game lets the user increase the level of difficulty.
 The game is responsive to different devices and can be played on a laptop, mobile phone and tablet.

+## How to Play

+Upon loading the website, the homepage will show.
+Simply select which level you wish to play (Level 1 - easy, Level 2 - medium, Level 3 - hard).
+The game page will load and you can start by selecting which option (Rock, Paper, Scissors, Lizard, Spock) to play against the computer.
+Good Luck!
+___
+## Rules

+The rules are displayed on the homepage and are also shown below:

+*Level 1*

+Rock beats Scissors

+Scissors beats Paper

+Paper beats Rock

+*Level 2*

+Lizard beats Paper

+Scissors beats Lizard

+Rock beats Lizard

+*Level 3*

+Spock beats Scissors

+Spock beats Rock

+Lizard beats Spock

+Paper beats Spock
+___

 ## User Experience

 **Target Audience**